microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

   * Under **Button name**, type the name you want to display on the button (i.e., "Add custom data").
   * Under **Data service**, type the URL to the data service with a placeholder "{bbox}" that takes in bounding box coordinates in the format "minLon,minLat,maxLon,maxLat".
     * Important: This must return a GeoJSON feature service.
 This could be a custom service, or an [OGC API Feature service (WFS 3.0)](https://github.com/opengeospatial/ogcapi-features).
-6. Click the field under **Allowed drawing type(s)** to specifiy what type of features the user can draw.
+6. Click the field under **Allowed drawing type(s)** to specify what type of features the user can draw.
 A drop-down menu appears and the following options are available:
    * **Polygons** - polygons, rectangles, and circles
    * **Rectangles** only
    * **Lines**